huoww07/Bioinformatics-for-RNA-Seq/lessons/03_Read_Alignment.md

 2. `-alignIntronMin/Max`: Optional arguments to specify novel intron size

-3. `-sjdbGTFfile" `: gft annotation file for the gene expression calculation.
+3. `-sjdbGTFfile" `: GTF annotation file for the gene expression calculation

 4. `-sjdbOverhang`:  Place the output in the results folder and give it a name